Sarthak-22/ESP-32-projects/README.md

 # My Arduino
-This repository contains all the codes related to my Arduino IDE Mini Projects
+This repository contains all the codes related to my Arduino IDE Mini Projects (will be ready soon)